toojla/RoadToMillion/README.md

 ### Web Application Features

+- **Login/Register** - Login page for daily use; registration page for initial one-time account setup
 - **Dashboard** - Overview of all account groups and total portfolio value
 - **Account Management** - Create and manage account groups and accounts
 - **Balance Tracking** - Record balance snapshots for each account